hdfiresky/Dramaverse/backend.md

     -   **Password Hashing**: `bcryptjs` to securely store user passwords.

 -   **Functionality**:
-    -   Serves the entire drama library from a database.
     -   Handles user registration and login.
     -   Provides authenticated endpoints for users to manage their data.
     -   **Real-Time Sync**: When a user makes a change on one device, the server instantly pushes the update to all of that user's other logged-in devices.